Whether it’s Kutia or Kutya (pronounced coo-tcha), it’s probably one of the most seminal Ukrainian dishes. It’s also one of the most time consuming.

 - Using a small food processor or coffee/spice grinder, grind the poppy seeds.

-- Add the ground poppy seeds, sugar and nuts to the wheat.
+- Add the ground poppy seeds, honey, sugar and nuts to the wheat.
 If it's still watery, use the Saute function to boil off some of the water.
 It should be syrupy but not watery.

 - Serve at room temperature.